accordproject/governance/README.md

 New members may join the Accord Project by signing up to the aforementioned governance provisions using the Accord Project participation agreement.

-Signup is a two stage process: (1) Requesting the participation agreement using the application signup link [here](https://docs.google.com/forms/d/e/1FAIpQLScmPLO6vflTKFTRTJXiopCjGEvS5mMeH-ZlBnuStiQ3U4k19A/viewform); and (2) Signing the participation agreement using the DocuSign link automatically sent to the email provided via the signup link.
+Signup is a two stage process: (1) Requesting a Participant Agreement using the application signup link [here](https://docs.google.com/forms/d/e/1FAIpQLScmPLO6vflTKFTRTJXiopCjGEvS5mMeH-ZlBnuStiQ3U4k19A/viewform); and (2) Signing the participation agreement using the DocuSign link automatically sent to the email provided via the signup link.

 ### Proposals